 So Why Did I Go?

-Honestly, I wanted to see it for myself and make my own judgement call.
+Honestly, I wanted to travel to Dubai, see for myself and make my own judgement call.
 A part of me felt maybe things are different.
 Perhaps all of the negative press stemmed from the tensions between the Islamic and Western world.
 Again I am mistaken, it’s got nothing to do with any of that – Dubai simply is not fake about being fake.

 Dubai was my first trip to the Middle East and I thought it might be a good introduction to spend a long layover in Dubai.
 Dip my feet in, get a taste.
 This is truly a shame.
 I’m an open minded individual who has lived in a Muslim country and always had a curiosity for the Arab world.
 I don’t believe in the American ignorance towards other cultures and I believe in breaking that barrier.
 I hope that once I put this bad taste out of my mouth I’ll be able to give the Middle East another try.

 Should You Spend a Long Layover in Dubai?

 Honestly I’m not going to tell you where you should and shouldn’t go, that’s for you to decide.
-If you are a city person who spends a lot of time in malls, doesn’t mind human rights abuses, and cares about looking rich then Dubai may be your Shangri-la.
+If you are a city person who spends a lot of time in malls, doesn’t mind human rights abuses, and cares about looking rich then a holiday to Dubai may be your Shangri-la.
 Who am I to judge?
 Although I prefer open spaces and the outdoors, I’ve traveled to many of the world’s major cities and truly enjoyed being there.
-Dubai left me unimpressed.
+My short trip to Dubai left me unimpressed.
 The next time I’m hunting for flights, if given the chance, I’ll most likely opt for a different place for an overnight stay.